-As a Mormon, I would get upset whenever I heard someone doubting whether Mormons are Christians.
-I took offense that anyone would question my belief in Jesus Christ.
-What I didn’t realize was that the Jesus that the Mormon Church teaches is completely different from the Jesus of the Bible.
+Mormons frequently get upset whenever they hear someone doubting whether Mormonism is Christian.
+What they don’t realize is that the Jesus that the Mormon Church teaches is completely different from the Jesus of the Bible.

-The difference between Jesus and Lucifer in the Bible is the difference between Creator and Creation.
+In the Bible, the difference between Jesus and Lucifer is the difference between Creator and Creation.
 Jesus is the creator of “all things” (Colossians 1:15-18) and as such, He is Lucifer’s Creator.
 Being fully God, the Creator as the Bible teaches in John 1:1-3, and therefore Jesus created Lucifer and never competed with him for the position of Savior of the World.

 The Apostle Paul warned in the Bible against following those who “preacheth another Jesus, whom we have not preached.”
 (2 Corinthians 11:4) By misrepresenting the nature of Christ, Mormonism distorts the gospel and cannot be considered Christian.